-In Oswego, the summers are long, warm, humid, and wet; the winters are freezing and windy; and it is partly cloudy year round.
+In Oswego, the summers are long, warm, humid, and wet; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 16°F to 84°F and is rarely below -3°F or above 91°F.

 Based on the tourism score, the best time of year to visit Oswego for warm-weather activities is from mid June to mid September.

-The warm season lasts for 4.0 months, from May 21 to September 21, with an average daily high temperature above 73°F. The hottest day of the year is July 19, with an average high of 84°F and low of 64°F.
+The warm season lasts for 4.0 months, from May 21 to September 21, with an average daily high temperature above 73°F. The hottest month of the year in Oswego is July, with an average high of 83°F and low of 64°F.

-The cold season lasts for 3.0 months, from December 1 to March 3, with an average daily high temperature below 41°F. The coldest day of the year is January 29, with an average low of 16°F and high of 30°F.
+The cold season lasts for 3.0 months, from December 1 to March 3, with an average daily high temperature below 41°F. The coldest month of the year in Oswego is January, with an average low of 17°F and high of 31°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Oswego, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Oswego begins around June 13 and lasts for 4.4 months, ending around October 26.

 The clearest month of the year in Oswego is August, during which on average the sky is clear, mostly clear, or partly cloudy 67% of the time.